procudin/catchable-enumerable/README.md

     .ToArray();
 ```

-The CatchableEnumerable library takes care of all the work, allowing you to write concise functional code in a declarative style:
+The CatchableEnumerable library takes care of all the work, allowing you to write concise functional code with declarative style:

 ```cs
 var target = source.AsCatchable() // move source to catchable context